Tadhg Mac Cárthaigh: Death

 Fourteen weeks later, Mac Cárthaigh arrived at Ivrea having presumably walked from Rome.
 On the evening of 24 October 1492, a lone pilgrim arrived on foot at the hostel for pilgrims.
 Dressed in a coarse habit and hood and wearing the oyster shell emblem that ensured safe passage, he appeared to be very weak and worn out by fatigue.
 The warden of the hostel gave the exhausted traveler a hospitable welcome and a place to rest for the night.
 At dawn, a strange and mysterious light was observed coming from his room.
 On entering, the warden discovered the body of the pilgrim illuminated by a beautiful radiance of light.
 Tadhg Mac Cárthaigh was 37 years old.

 Mac Cárthaigh would have been buried in a pauper's grave but the Bishop Nicholas Garigliatti was summoned.
 The bishop is said to have had an extraordinary dream during the night in which he had witnessed a man dressed in bishop's robes ascending in glory to heaven.
 He immediately recognised the dead man as the person he had seen in the dream.
 The man's belongings were examined - a wallet, a water container and a pilgrim staff were his sole possessions.
 However, the wallet contained some papal documents and a bishop's ring.
 Bishop Garigliatti ordered that the body be clothed in episcopal robes and brought to Ivrea Cathedral for solemn lying in state before burial within the cathedral.
 When news of the death of bishop Mac Cárthaigh traveling in disguise spread, crowds flocked to the cathedral of Ivrea for his funeral.
-He was buried in the Ivrea cathedral under the altar of St Andreas the Apostle.
+He was buried in the Ivrea cathedral under the altar of St Andrew the Apostle.